 - is wearing a helmet that is the right size and securely fitted

 - can support their head when wearing a helmet

 - is properly strapped in as they can sometimes fall asleep

 Some cyclists use bicycle trailers to carry children.

-You should only use these trailers in protected areas.
+Only use these trailers in protected areas.
 For example, on greenways and cycle lanes.
 This will help protect your child as much as possible.

 Bicycle trailers are generally low to the ground.
 In these trailers, your child will be much closer to the ground than you are.
 HGV and car drivers may not see them behind your bike straight away.

-Towing a trailer may also impact on your control of the bicycle while your child is with you.
+Towing a trailer may also impact your control of the bicycle while your child is with you.